AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 constant ellipse with the Sun in focus.
 The observed rate of

-kinematic origin - is caused by the movement of the reference
+origin - is caused by the movement of the reference system.
+The

-rotates.
-Almost all the feed can be explained disruptive
+orbit of slowly rotates.
+Almost all of this shift can be explained by the disruptive

-influence of other planets, p øedevím Venus.
-After
+influence of other planets, especially Venus.
+After subtracting the

-subtracting the gravitational influence of planets known from
+gravitational influence of all known planets from observed orbit of

-observed of Mercury, however, it does not get an ideal ellipse,
+Mercury, however, it does not get an ideal ellipse, but some very

 displacement